zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-32.jpeg)

--  You now have created your first Autonomous Data Warehouse Cloud instance.
+-  You now have created your first Autonomous Data Warehouse instance.
 Have a look at your instance's details here including its name, database version, CPU count and storage size.

 ![](./images/100/Picture100-38.jpg)